gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.1.4.0:
+- Fix Secrets API when creating Azure KeyVault Backed Secret Scopes.
 ### v1.1.3.0:
-- Minor fix for Secrets API making -InitialManagePrincipal optional
+- Minor fix for Secrets API making -InitialManagePrincipal optional.
 ### v1.1.2.0:
 - Changed -ApiRootUrl parameter to support any URL and not just a fixed list.
 - Added Get-DatabricksApiRootUrl cmdlet to be able to get a list of predefined API Root URLs